 Sour cream is a cultured cream product that contains about 20% butterfat and has a sour flavor.
 Crème fraîche is a cultured cream product with more butterfat and a milder flavor.

-While sour cream is traditionally made with a Sour Cream Starter Culture, there are other ways to culture cream, to make a similar product.
-When using a different culture, there may be variations in flavor, so try a few and pick the one you like best.
+While sour cream is traditionally made with a Sour Cream Starter Culture, there are other ways to culture cream that can create a similar product.
+When using a different culture, there will be variations in flavor, so once you've tried the traditional sour cream culture, try a few others and pick the one you like best.

 1. Use Cultured Buttermilk or Countertop Yogurt